cruessler/pandoc-filters/README.md

 ## Updating to newer versions of pandoc

-`pandoc-filters.cabal` has to be updated to have pandoc-types’ version match the version your pandoc was compiled with.
+`pandoc-filters.cabal` and `stack.yaml` both have to be updated to have pandoc-types’ version match the version your pandoc was compiled with.
 To get the correct version of pandoc-types, run:

-    $ pandoc version
+    $ pandoc --version
     pandoc 1.19.2.4
     Compiled with pandoc-types 1.17.0.5, texmath 0.9.4.4, skylighting 0.3.3.1
     […]

-To re-resolve package dependencies afterwards, run:

-    stack solver --update-config --system-ghc
+When you then run `stack build`, Stack will automatically pick up the new dependency and exit with an error if there are unmet requirements, hopefully with a helpful error message on how to modify `stack.yaml`.

+You may need to update stack by running:

+    stack upgrade --force-download

 ## Updating to newer versions of GHC